U.S. House GOP plan calls for federal spending cuts, conditions on debt limit increase - NewsBreak

 Arkansas GOP Rep Steve Womack and Kentucky Democratic Rep. John Yarmuth, now retired, later released their own bill to overhaul the process, though it never advanced.

-The post U.S. House GOP plan calls for federal spending cuts, conditions on debt limit increase appeared first on Kansas Reflector .
+The post U.S. House GOP plan calls for federal spending cuts, conditions on debt limit increase appeared first on Oregon Capital Chronicle .

 Comments / 0